jillwones/Golden-Square-Challenges/phase_two-skill_challenges/design_multi_class/exercise/README.md

     # adds the todo to @todo_list
     # returns nothing
   end

+  def mark_done(todo)
+    # todo is an instance of Todo
+    # removes the todo from @todo_list
+    # raises error if that todo is not in the list
+    # returns nothing
+  end

   def list_all
     # will puts todo's like: ["Todos:", "* Walk the dog", "* Do homework"].join("\n") + "\n"